Structural Properties of Bichromatic Non-crossing Matchings

-\figmarginN{fig:OrbitsFeasibleProof}{Illustrating the proof of Property~\ref{prp:OrbitsFeasible}}{figures/OrbitsFeasibleProof.pdf}[-2cm] Next, let $(i,j)$ be a feasible pair, where, say, $i$ is red and $j$ is blue.
+\fig{fig:OrbitsFeasibleProof}{Illustrating the proof of Proposition~\ref{prp:OrbitsFeasible}.}{figures/OrbitsFeasibleProof.pdf} Next, let $(i,j)$ be a feasible pair, where, say, $i$ is red and $j$ is blue.
 Suppose for a contradiction that $i$ and $j$ belong to different orbits.
 Let $r$ be such that $j \in \p{o^r(i)+1}{o^{r+1}(i)-1}$, see Figure~\ref{fig:OrbitsFeasibleProof}.
 W.l.o.g.~suppose that $o^r(i)$ is blue (the other case is symmetrical with respect to the direction around $P$).
-Since both $(i, o^r(i))$ and $(i, j)$ are feasible pairs, it means that $\p{o^r(i) + 1}{j}$ is balanced.
+Since both $(i, o^r(i))$ and $(i, j)$ are feasible pairs, then $\p{o^r(i) + 1}{j}$ is balanced.
 The points $o^r(i)$ and $j$ are of the same color, so $\p{o^r(i)}{j-1}$ is also balanced.
-However, Property~\ref{prp:BalancedO} implies that $o^{r+1}(i) = o(o^r(i)) \in \p{o^r(i)+1}{j-1}$, which is a contradiction with the choice of $r$. \end{proof}
+However, Proposition~\ref{prp:BalancedO} implies that $o^{r+1}(i) = o(o^r(i)) \in \p{o^r(i)+1}{j-1}$, which contradicts the choice of $r$. \end{proof}

-The following property discusses the way a feasible pair divides an orbit, whether it belongs to it or not.
+The following proposition discusses the way a feasible pair divides an orbit, whether it belongs to it or not.

-\begin{property} A feasible pair divides points of \emph{any} orbit into two balanced parts. \end{property} \begin{proof} Let $(i, j)$ be a feasible pair and let $\OA$ be an orbit.
-By Property~\ref{prp:OrbitsFeasible} points can be matched only within their orbit, so if $\pij \cap \OA$ is not balanced, then it is not possible to complete a matching containing $(i, j)$ which is a contradiction with $(i,j)$ being feasible. \end{proof}
+\begin{proposition} A feasible pair divides points of \emph{any} orbit into two balanced parts. \end{proposition} \begin{proof} Let $(i, j)$ be a feasible pair and let $\OA$ be an orbit.
+By Proposition~\ref{prp:OrbitsFeasible} points can be matched only within their orbit, so if $\pij \cap \OA$ is not balanced, then it is not possible to complete a matching containing $(i, j)$ which contradicts $(i,j)$ being feasible. \end{proof}

-Informally speaking, the following property ensures that by repeatedly applying function $o$, we follow the points of an orbit as they appear on $\mathcal{P}$, thus visiting \emph{all} the points of the orbit in a \emph{single} turn around the polygon.
+Informally speaking, the following proposition ensures that by repeatedly applying function $o$, we follow the points of an orbit as they appear on $\mathcal{P}$, thus visiting \emph{all} the points of the orbit in a \emph{single} turn around the polygon.